Colossians 2:16-17 Commentary

 The goal of spiritual discipline now is to

 work out (present imperative = a command to continuously, daily, as your lifestyle carry it out “to the goal”, to cultivate and fully complete it, work on it all the way to the "finish line") your salvation (not your mate's, not your child's, but yours!
-It speaks of direction, not perfection!) with fear and trembling (not slavish terror, but wholesome, serious caution and a sense of self-distrust, with serious caution, tenderness of conscience, with watchfulness against temptation, always choosing to shrink from whatever might offend God and discredit the name of Christ) for it is God who is at work in you, both to will and to work for His good pleasure.
-(Php 2:12, 13-see notes Php 2:12; 2:13)
+It speaks of direction, not perfection!) with fear and trembling (not slavish terror, but wholesome, serious caution and a sense of self-distrust, with serious caution, tenderness of conscience, with watchfulness against temptation, always choosing to shrink from whatever might offend God and discredit the name of Christ) for it is God (THE HOLY SPIRIT) Who is (CONTINUALLY ENERGIZING) at work in you, both to will and to work for His good pleasure (GIVING YOU BOTH THE DESIRE AND THE POWER!).
+(Php 2:12+, Php 2:13+)

 Peter would add that

-if you address as Father the One who impartially judges according to each man's work, conduct yourselves in fear during the time of your stay upon earth (1Pe 17-note)
+if you address as Father the One who impartially judges according to each man's work, conduct (aorist imperative see our need to depend on the Holy Spirit to obey) yourselves in fear during the time of your stay upon earth (1Pe 17+)

 Our object is now not to please men by keeping certain externals but to please God by our obedience which is rooted in (motivated by) our filial love for Him and is enabled by His Spirit.
 Jesus summed it up by declaring that

 God has taken the "IOU" representing our sin debt owed to God because we have broken His Law and nailed it to the Cross of Christ.
-Don't let anyone delude you about this glorious truth.
-Remember that because you are complete in Him you don't need to "keep" certain days or "eat certain foods" to be "spiritual" or make yourself "acceptable" to God.
-Don't let someone come along and say that if you were really spiritual, you'd not eat meat on a certain day like those "men who forbid marriage and advocate abstaining from foods (1Ti 4:3).
+Don't let anyone delude you about this glorious truth (Col 2:4).
+Remember that because you are complete in Him (Col 2:10) you don't need to "keep" certain days or "eat certain foods" to be "spiritual" or make yourself "acceptable" to God.
+Don't let someone come along and say that if you were really spiritual, you'd not eat meat on a certain day like those "men who forbid marriage and advocate abstaining from foods (1Ti 4:3+).

 Regarding food and drink…